mark-me/mark-me.github.io/_pages/tutorials/clustering-mds/clustering-mds.md

 library(vegan)
 dist_matrix <- vegdist(df_country_votes[, -c(1,2)], method = "jaccard", na.rm = TRUE)
 ```
 A intuitive way of exploting the Jaccard distances, you can use the [MDS section](/clustering-mds/#mds).
+Knowing how much the countries are similar in voting behaviour is nice, but they give a confusing picture of 193 data points.
+I'd like to have a better overview of countries that are more similar than others.
+Here's where clustering comes to the resue!
 Jaccard distances can be used as input for [hierarchical](/clustering-mds/#hierarchical-clustering) and [PAM](/clustering-mds/#pam-for-jaccard-distances) clustering.

 ## Gower distance
 Gower's General Similarity Coefficient one of the most popular measures of proximity for mixed data types.
 For each variable type, a particular distance metric that works well for that type is used and scaled to fall between 0 and 1.
 Then, a linear combination using user-specified weights (most simply an average) is calculated to create the final distance matrix.